2023 St. Louis aldermanic elections: Ward 9

 The 9th ward is located in the city's central corridor, east and southeast of Forest Park and covering the populous Central West End and Forest Park Southeast, the latter of which includes the Grove.
-Two incumbents are running in this ward: Tina "Sweet-T" Pihl (17th) and Michael J. Gras (28th).
+Two incumbents ran in this ward: Tina "Sweet-T" Pihl (17th) and Michael J. Gras (28th).

 In the initial unofficial results, incumbent alderpersons Tina Pihl and Mike Gras both received 868 votes, making it unclear who would advance to the general election against Michael Browning, who came in first.
 After absentee and provisional ballots were counted, Pihl surpassed Gras by 8 votes.